 The Center prepares facilitators to do in-depth work with all persons who wish to live and work more wholeheartedly and to act with courage and integrity.
 We also welcome facilitators who wish to work specifically in serving professions such as education, healthcare, religious life, and non-profit and community leadership.

 In addition to planning and facilitating retreats, the facilitator plays a crucial role in introducing and establishing this approach in their community.
 Once prepared, facilitators find ways to create institutional and/or community partnerships from which to “grow” this work (i.e. they do not “work” for the Center).
 Thus, being a Courage & Renewal facilitator combines leadership and facilitation with responsibility for program development in the facilitator’s community or profession.
 Once an individual is accepted into the Facilitator Preparation Program s/he also joins other Circle of Trust facilitators around the U.S., in Canada, Australasia and the United Kingdom, in a network called the Courage Collaboration.
 The Courage Collaboration is a resource and leadership-rich group that operates as a community of learning and practice with and for each other.

 Watch this video to hear Parker Palmer discuss how facilitators offer the gift of safe space and transformation.

 North American Facilitator Preparation Program Steps

-- Prior experience with Courage & Renewal retreats: We have found that the more personal experience of this approach that a potential facilitator has, the better.
+- First, have prior experience with Courage & Renewal retreats: We have found that the more personal experience of this approach that a potential facilitator has, the better.
 Those interested in becoming facilitators will ideally have attended two or more Courage & Renewal retreats, one of which should have included a Clearness Commitee.
 Go to the retreat calendar.